arduino/arduino-ide/README.md

 This repository contains the main code, but two more repositories are included during the build process:

-* [vscode-arduino-tools](https://github.com/arduino/vscode-arduino-tools): provides support for the language server and the debugger
+- [vscode-arduino-tools](https://github.com/arduino/vscode-arduino-tools): provides support for the language server and the debugger
-* [arduino-language-server](https://github.com/arduino/arduino-language-server): provides the language server that parses Arduino code
+- [arduino-language-server](https://github.com/arduino/arduino-language-server): provides the language server that parses Arduino code

 See the [BUILDING.md](BUILDING.md) for a technical overview of the application and instructions for building the code.

+You could also help us having Arduino IDE 2.0 in your language, joining [our translation project inside Transifex](https://www.transifex.com/arduino-1/ide2/dashboard/).

 ## Donations

 This open source code was written by the Arduino team and is maintained on a daily basis with the help of the community.
 We invest a considerable amount of time in development, testing and optimization.
 Please consider [donating](https://www.arduino.cc/en/donate/) or [sponsoring](https://github.com/sponsors/arduino) to support our work, as well as [buying original Arduino boards](https://store.arduino.cc/) which is the best way to make sure our effort can continue in the long term.